-27.2.
-Health and Safety policy and Risk Assessment Advice and compliance 27.2.1.
-How does your organisation ensure that that you comply with relevant Health and Safety legislation and regulations, including the provision of welfare facilities?
-25
+Advice and compliance

+27.2.1.
+How does your organisation ensure that that you comply with relevant Health and Safety legislation and regulations, including the provision of welfare facilities?22
-Exampl es may include:

-• Leadership; H&S training at senior management level
+- Leadership; H&S training at senior management level

-• H&S committee/champion
+- H&S committee/champion

-• Modelling H&S practice on site
+- Modelling H&S practice on site

-• Regular review of HSE guidance
+- Regular review of HSE guidance

-• H&S targets set and reviewed
+- H&S targets set and reviewed

-• H&S budget/adequate resources/appropriate costing
+- H&S budget/adequate resources/appropriate costing

-• Monitoring and reviewing practice including control and preventative measures and accident and sickness rates
+- Monitoring and reviewing practice including control and preventative measures and accident and sickness rates

-• Action on breaches and hazards
+- Action on breaches and hazards

-• External sector specific audits including site visit
+- External sector specific audits including site visit

-• Reviews and revision of policy
+- Reviews and revision of policy

-• HSE bulletins/lessons learnt
+- HSE bulletins/lessons learnt

-• Standing item in management and team meetings
+- Standing item in management and team meetings

-• Consultation with employees
+- Consultation with employees

-• Shared vision
+- Shared vision

-• Staff training
+- Staff training

-• Appropriate H&S qualifications at each level
+- Appropriate H&S qualifications at each level

 • Devolved resources to staff assigned with H&S responsibility

 • Planning work for safety, allowing time for safe work and providing adequate resources

 and equipment

 • Onsite facilities and access for welfare

 • Arranging access to external/shared welfare facilities

 27.2.2.
 Who provides your sector specific Health and Safety advice?

 A dedicated Health and Safety advisor?

 A member of staff (in-house or external)?

+Atticinate of stail (in house of external).

 27.2.3.
 How does your organisation ensure they are competent?

 27.2.4.
-At what intervals does your organisation carry out a Health and Safety audit or review of your Health and Safety procedures?
+At what intervals does your organisation carry out a Health and Safety audit or review

+of your Health and Safety procedures?

+,

 27.2.5.
 When was your last Health and Safety audit or review?

-Practice e
+Practice a

 27.2.6.
 What is your organisation's procedure for Risk Assessments?

-Examples may include:
+Example es may include:

 • Prepared by competent person

 • Signed off by safety officer/senior manager

 • On site reviews as timetabled/when circumstances change/new risks identified

 • Copies held in site office

+Site staff briefings

+• -

+• Reviews of office and general risk assessments

+27.2.7.
+How does your organisation ensure those undertaking Risk Assessments are competent to do so?

+Example es may include:

+• Accredited current training

+• In house training by a competent person

+• Risk assessment reviews by senior management team

+27.2.8.
+When potential hazards have been identified by Risk Assessments, describe the

+procedures in place to reduce or eliminate the risks.

+27.2.9.
+How does your organisation assess the need for first-aiders?
+23

+Accidents